 How to Explore The Florida Everglades

 The legendary River of Grass is one of the wonders of the world, a vast subtropical wilderness that has been declared a World Heritage Site, International Biosphere Reserve and Wetland of International Importance.
-There are many ways to experience the Florida Everglades – here are eight entry points.
+There are many ways to experience the Florida Everglades – here are nine entry points.

 Corkscrew Swamp: Land of Giants